Kriti-9/virtual-assistant/README.md

 - "Hey, how are you?"
 - "What's the time?"
 - "Search for Python programming"
-- "Play music for Shape of You"
+- "Play music for No Suprises"
 - "What's the weather like today?"
 - "Take a screenshot"
 - "Definition of Python"